jackherizsmith/swport/src/portfolio/articles/prostate-cancer-cure-to-spare-a-mans-sex-life-5927/index.md

 layout: portfolio.njk
 tags: portfolio
 featured: true
-title: Prostate cancer HIFU (October 2019)
+title: Prostate cancer cure to spare a man's sex life
 journal: The Mail on Sunday
 date: 2019-10-13T15:58:37.976Z
 link: https://www.dailymail.co.uk/health/article-7565919/Why-wont-doctors-tell-prostate-cancer-cure-spare-mans-sex-life.html
 image: prostatecancer.jpg
 thumb: prostatethumbnail.jpg
 ---
-## There's a prostate cancer cure that can spare a man's sex life.
-So why won't doctors tell us about it?
+## ***There's a prostate cancer cure that can spare a man's sex life.
+So why won't doctors tell us about it?***

 It was an agonising decision - and one faced by thousands of British men each year.